Illumina/manta/src/markdown/mantaUserGuide.md

 Manta should not be able to detect the following variant types:

-* Non-tandem repeats/amplifications
-* Large insertions
+* Dispersed duplications
-    *    The maximum detectable size should correspond to approximately the read-pair fragment size, but note that detection power should fall off to impractical levels well before this size
+* Most expansion/contraction variants of a reference tandem repeat
 * Small inversions
     * The limiting size is not tested, but in theory detection falls off below ~200bases.
 So-called micro-inversions might be detected indirectly as combined insertion/deletion variants.
+* Fully-assembled large insertions
+    * The maximum fully-assembled insertions size should correspond to approximately the read-pair fragment size, but note that power to fully assemble the insertion should fall off to impractical levels well before this size
+    * Note that manta does detect and report large insertions where the breakend signature of such an event is found, even though the inserted sequence cannot be fully assembled.

 More general repeat-based limitations exist for all variant types: